Aircloak/aircloak/db/README.md

 ## What it does

 This component is the containerized aircloak database server.
 Locally it is used for development and testing.
-The container can be also used in production as a simple way of hosting the aircloak database.
+The container can be also used in production as a simple way of hosting the air and/or central database.

 ## Running